Credit Reporting Policy

 - (b) is collected from publically available sources, including but not limited to any court proceeding information, personal insolvency information and credit related publically available information;

-- (c) is collected as otherwise required or authorised by law, including under the Privacy Act; or
+- (c) is collected as otherwise required or authorised by law, including under the Privacy Act 1993; or

-- (d) is collected from our contactors, agents, partners, suppliers or other companies who assist us or the nominated credit provider in processing your application and providing our products and services to you.
+- (d) is collected from our contractors, agents, partners, suppliers or other companies who assist us or the nominated credit provider in processing your application and providing our products and services to you.

 3. The purpose for collecting and using your credit information